Climate Change Indicators: Ecosystems

 - Bird Wintering Ranges.
 Some birds shift their range or alter their migration habits to adapt to changes in temperature or other environmental conditions.
 Long-term studies have found that bird species in North America have shifted their wintering grounds northward by an average of more than 40 miles since 1966, with several species shifting by hundreds of miles.
 On average, bird species have also moved their wintering grounds farther from the coast, consistent with inland winter temperatures becoming less severe.

 - Leaf and Bloom Dates.
 Leaf growth and flower blooms are examples of natural events whose timing can be influenced by climate change.
 Observations of lilacs and honeysuckles in the contiguous 48 states suggest that first leaf dates and bloom dates show a great deal of year-to-year variability.
+In general, l

 - Community Connection: Cherry Blossom Bloom Dates in Washington, D.C.
 Peak bloom dates of the iconic cherry trees in Washington, D.C., recorded since the 1920s, indicate that cherry trees are blooming slightly earlier than in the past.
 Bloom dates are key to planning the Cherry Blossom Festival, one of the region’s most popular spring attractions.